leobix/safi/README.md

 2. It is possible to retrain regularly the models and store the trained models for use.
 A weekly basis or bi-weekly basis for retraining with new data sounds good.

 3. When adding new data, it should be in the right format.
-Please look at the files data/forecast_data_15_20.csv for official forecast data formatting and data/2020S1.csv for Plumair device measurements formatting.
+Please look at the files ```data/forecast_data_15_20.csv``` for official forecast data formatting and ```data/2020S1.csv``` for Plumair device measurements formatting to be copy pasted in these files.

 4. For each timestep to predict, 5 models are required:
     - 1 for wind speed, 1 for cosinus wind direction, 1 for sinus wind direction: these 3 models can then be used to get a scenario with the policy decided by Safi team